GENI-NSF/geni-tools/README-omni.txt

 New in v2.3:
  - Ticket #240: don't print ProtoGENI log URL in result summary on success
  - Ticket #242: Be robust to malformed geni_api_versions
+ - Ticket #245: Return slice URNs from listmyslices in all cases

 New in v2.2.1:
  - omni-configure: Added support for automatic configuration of omni